Program Experience

 A New Perspective on Leadership

 The way the program was structured really kept your attention.
-The flow of the content was really good; the speakers were for the most part amazing.
+The flow of the content was really good.
 You barely wanted to take a bathroom break for fear of missing something good!

 The participants were such a great group of women.
 Although our industries and experience levels were all different, we faced similar challenges at work such as personality issues and silo problems.
 You felt like everybody was there to learn and listen and was committed to being there.
 An added bonus is that Wharton has such an amazing reputation, and people are familiar with the program, so it’s going to be good to have it on my résumé.”